Cheryl A. Calhoun, CPA, MBA

 Cheryl Calhoun is a managing director at CBIZ MHM, LLC, a Top 10-ranked national accounting provider, specializing in business management, consulting, tax and financial planning for small-to medium-sized businesses and individuals with high income and/or net worth.
 She also brings 30 years of experience and accounting expertise to all facets of the entertainment industry, with a particular emphasis on film and television.

-Calhoun has served as a board member of the American Lung Association in California for a six-year term and is a current finance committee member.
+Calhoun has served as a board member of the American Lung Association in California for a six-year term and currently chairs the Audit & Risk Oversight committee.
 Her desire to serve the Lung Association is a very personal one: "I have been profoundly impacted through severe, chronic and even terminal illnesses both with close family members and close friends.
 I also have an interest to influence and help create, promote and solidify the bridge between this organization and traditional centers of influence within the African American community."
 During Calhoun's tenure as ALAC’s treasurer, she made a huge impact by encouraging the committee to focus on key financial issues.
 The two major goals Cheryl will pursue while serving on the American Lung Association Board are to continue to impact the diversification of revenue sources and to increase acceptance and identification in communities of color.